sage-code/maj/README.md

 ## Lexicon

-You can learn Maj words organized by domain:
+The Lexicon contains most frequent Maj words organized by domain:

-* Suffix: 'xa  = xatu = to know
+* Suffix: 'xa: xatu = "to know"
-* The "a" is transformed to "o" for 'xa sufix.
+* The "a" is transformed to "o" for before 'xa sufix.

 1. suto'xa = [structure](words/structure.md)
 1. ynfo'xa = [information](words/information.md)